andrewjlock/astrix/README.md

 A Python tool package for planning and analysing aerospace remote imaging and diagnostic experiments.

-Full documentation is available [here](https://andrewjlock.github.io/astrix/).
+Full documentation is available [here](https://andrewjlock.github.io/astrix/), and the source code is hosted on [GitHub](https://github.com/andrewjlock/astrix).

 ## Install